srldl/javascript_test/README.md

-Test for maps with gulp/browserify/angular using leaflet.
+Create map directive with browserify/angular using leaflet.